B3ND1X/air-script/README.md

-What's New:

-v.
+WHAT'S NEW:

+-v.
 1.0.1

-*Anonsurf option added*
+-*Anonsurf option added*

-*MAC Changer option added*
+-*MAC Changer option added*

+WHAT IS AIR SCRIPT?

 Air-Script is an automated and automatic way to pwn wifi.